In North America there are literally thousands of campgrounds from which to choose.

 Primitive Camping at Georgia’s Cumberland Island National Seashore

-Tranquility and solitude await campers to this primitive campground.
+Tranquility and solitude await campers to this primitive camping grounds.
 Take in the pungent odor of a live oak forest while you set up camp along the beach.

 Wildlife lovers will enjoy the diversity and birds dot the shore especially during migration season.
 There are even wild horses to share your experience.
 St. Mary’s waterfront is where you catch a ferry to this fantastic and serene camping event.